2009 Ride: No. 31 Richard Childress Racing Chevrolet

 Summary: The 2009 season can be divided into three distinct sections for Burton.
 There was the first third of the season where the results weren’t great, but were good enough to keep him in the top 10.
 Then, there was the midseason skid, ending any chance of making the Chase where anything that could go wrong, did; followed by the blistering finish to the year after the change at crew chief that paired him with Todd Berrier.

 Team Ranking: 2009 was a total turnaround from the previous year for Richard Childress Racing; and in this case, that’s not a good thing.
 After putting three of their four teams into the Chase in 2008, they went 0 for 4 in 2009 with Clint Bowyer’s 15th place in the final standings being the highlight of the season.
-The team was shut out of Victory Lane, and their team total of 14 top 5 finishes was eclipsed by both Jimmie Johnson and Jeff Gordon individually.
+The team was shut out of victory lane, and their team total of 14 top-five finishes was eclipsed by both Jimmie Johnson and Jeff Gordon individually.